OpenSourceEconomics/epp_topics/src/epp_topics/pandas/dataframes_and_series/screencast/slides.md

 <br/>
 <br/>

-- Each columnn of a DataFrame is a Series
+- Each column of a DataFrame is a Series
 - Mental model: Vector with an index
 - All entries in a Series have the same dtype